Warehouse Racking And Storage Inspections

 read

-Most warehouse racking is designed to withstand minor knocks, scrapes and bumps.
-Lightweight materials are still the norm, but manufacturers understand that warehouses are busy places, and the majority of modern beams, uprights, braces, floor fixings and locking clips are built to be as robust and hard-wearing as possible.
+Most warehouse racking is designed to withstand minor knocks, scrapes, and bumps.
+Manufacturers understand that warehouses are busy places, and most systems are built using beams, uprights, braces, floor fixings and locking clips capable of withstanding daily wear and tear.

-But even the most durable racking systems are still susceptible to damage from machinery like forklift trucks or robotic pickers.
-Everyday wear and tear will also take a toll on nuts, bolts, clips, pins, support braces, and other integral components to the stability of a racking system.
+Unfortunately, racking is still susceptible to damage from machinery like forklift trucks or robotic pickers.
+Everyday wear and tear will also take a toll on nuts, bolts, clips, pins, support braces and other components that are integral to the stability of your storage system(s).

 Warehouse Racking Inspection